Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/executing.rst

    #SBATCH -N 1                               # Total number of nodes (must be 1 for serial)
    #SBATCH -n 1                               # Total number of threas tasks requested (should be 1 for serial)
    #SBATCH -t 0:30:00                         # Run time (hh:mm:ss), development queue max 2:00:00
+   #SBATCH -A Frontera-Training               # Project/Allocation name (req'd if you have more than 1)

+   # Everything below here should be Linux commands

+   module load python3

+   python3 my_code.py

+The way this job is configured, it will load the appropriate modules, and run ``my_code.py``.

 Text Editing with VIM
 ^^^^^^^^^^^^^^^^^^^^^